martinpetkovski/martinpetkovski.github.io/n/pages/code-standard-cpp.md

 ## Naming

+When using Naming Conventions, all code and comments should use U.S. English spelling and grammar.

 Functions are verbs, variables are nouns.

-Global variables have the prefix "g" .
+Global variables are prefixed by "g" .

 	float gGlobalFloat;

-Local variables and function arguments use camelCase.
+Local variables and function arguments use PascalCase.

-	void SomeFunction(float argumentName)
+	void SomeFunction(float ArgumentName)
 	{
-		float localVariable = 0.0f;
+		float LocalVariable = 0.0f;
 	}

-Member variables should have the prefix "m".
+Member variables also use PascalCase, without a prefix.

 	class Vehicle
 	{
 		private:
-			float mMemberVariable = 0.0f;
+			float MemberVariable = 0.0f;
-			float mSomethingElse = 0.0f;
+			float SomethingElse = 0.0f;
 	};

 Functions, enums, namespaces, classes and structs use PascalCase.